French Socialist says ECB must support growth, weaken euro

 He reiterated on Wednesday that the euro's exchange rate was an issue that should be up for discussion with ECB President Mario Draghi, saying that excessive rises in the value of the currency were hampering exporters.

-"We cannot criticise Sarkozy for saying this because he is finally coming around to our way of thinking," Cahuzac said.
+"We cannot criticize Sarkozy for saying this because he is finally coming around to our way of thinking," Cahuzac said.

 Hollande has called for European project bonds to finance infrastructure in key areas like transport and energy, more lending by the European Investment Bank (EIB), and more effective use of EU Structural Funds to spur growth.